LASER3284/MotorMotion/README.md

 We also have written and included some example code for each of the motor motion classes.
 You'll be able to view them in the `examples/cpp` folder.
 Each project should be able to built as it's own robot project and deployed onto your robot (make sure to set your IDs/etc!)

+## Documentation

+There is full API documentation both on our website `[TODO: insert link]` and in the repo under the `../MotorMotion-doc` directory; for the local documentation, you can read it by opening `index.html` in a web browser of your choice.
+From there, you can navigate throughout the docs of all the header files.

 ## Development

 If you use WPILib VSCode to develop on this plugin, it will probably end up asking you if you want to upgrade the project.
 Click `No`, otherwise it will try and convert the plugin project into a robot project and break everything.